China 10Y Yield Continues to Rebound

 2026-04-23 06:41 By Czyrill Jean Coloma 1 min. read

-China’s 10-year government bond yield rose to 1.74% on Thursday, rebounding from an eight-month low reached in the previous session, as investors positioned ahead of a large ultra-long bond issuance.
+China’s 10-year government bond yield rose toward 1.75% on Friday, staying away from the recently reached eight-month low, as investors positioned ahead of a large ultra-long bond issuance.

 China’s Ministry of Finance is preparing to test demand at the long end of the curve with a CNY 85 billion 30-year bond sale on Friday, the largest single issuance of its kind since 2007.